nhsuk/dct.crc.cms/README.md

 and change if ever required.
 The FRONTEND_TEST_CONTAINER_IMAGE_TAG is configured similarly.

+### Running front end tests locally

+These remarks assume that your local development environment is a dev container.

+To run the front end tests locally you need to set up the same environment symbols that are used to run the front end tests in the build pipeline.

+In the same way that your local .env file provides secrets that come from vaults in the CRC deployments, you should have a test_env.sh file that you execute before running front end tests in a local environment.
+Additionally, just as the front end tests require a SECRETS_FILE from the CRCv3 Azure devops project library, you should have a local file crcv3-1-user.csv with a username and password for the front end tests to use.
+All three files (.env, test_env.sh and crcv3-1-user.csv) are excluded from source code control by the .gitignore file.

 ## Performance test

 - Download jmeter tool from https://jmeter.apache.org/download_jmeter.cgi and install.